SSU men’s basketball adds Brown to staff - Portsmouth Daily Times

 Mark Brown

-Brown, who started his high school career at Hunter’s Lane High School before transferring to Station Camp High School in Gallatin, Tenn. — also the alma mater of former Vanderbilt standout and Atlanta Hawks draft pick John Jenkins — averaged 14.5 points per game and 5.7 rebounds per contest on 49.8 percent shooting from the field and a 39.9 percent mark from three-point range as a senior.
+Brown, who started his high school career at Hunter’s Lane High School before transferring to Station Camp High School in Gallatin, Tenn. — also the alma mater of former Vanderbilt standout and Atlanta Hawks draft pick John Jenkins — averaged 14.5 points per game and 5.7 rebounds per contest on 50-percent shooting and 40-percent from three-point range as a senior.

+According to the Cumberland (Tenn.) website, the Nashville (Tenn.) native started his collegiate career at Freed-Hardeman University in Henderson, Tenn.

 “I’d like to tip my hat to Shawnee State,” Brown said.
 “From competing against them the past three years, it was a blessing to able to see the growth of that program, and considering the amazing things they did last year, it was great to split our regular season meetings.
 To join forces with them is something that I couldn’t be more grateful for.
 Coach (Lindal) Yarbrough was more than a coach to me when I played at Cumberland.
 He saved my life, both on and off the floor.
 He was like the big brother that I never had.
 I respected him as a coach and spent a lot of time at his crib, shooting, watching and talking a lot about basketball.
 He opened my eyes further to the game of basketball, and gave me the confidence that I could, one day, be in his shoes.
 I owe a lot to him.”